UTAH SECOND OFFENSE DUI ATTORNEY

 Additionally, you will be considered an alcohol restricted driver for the next ten years, which means you cannot drive after having consumed any amount of alcohol.
 This status will appear on your driving record.
 If you violate it, you face another year of a suspended license, and three more years as an alcohol restricted driver.

-There is also the possibility that your car will be impounded after your second DUI in Utah.
+There is also the possibility that your car will be impounded after your second DUI offense in Utah.
 In addition, 240 hours of community service may be served.

 You will spend at least 10 days in jail for a second DUI in Utah.
 Also, you will have to pay approximately $1,700 in fines.
 These are in addition to other expenses, such as the alcohol treatment program and ignition interlock device, both of which you will need to pay for.